Vic Bennetts: Amateur career

 Over the next two years Bennetts received more media attention.
 In June 1963, he played the one-round Winter Cup.
 Bennetts shot an even-par round of 72 to win the event.
 He was the youngest-ever winner of the event.
 In late August, it was announced that Bennetts earned entry into the Australian Men's Interstate Teams Matches representing New South Wales.
 In December, he played the Australian Cup, a scratch fourball vs. par event, held at The Australian Golf Club in Sydney.
 Bennetts paired with Wayne McIntosh.
 Their team "staged a brilliant finish" with birdies at the final three holes to tie Vic Bulgin and Reginald Dunn at the end of regulation.
 In March 1964, he played the New South Wales Junior Championship.
 Due to poor weather the tournament was reduced to 27 holes.
 Bennetts opened the tournament with two double-bogeys but "settled down" from there.
 With scores of 82 and 39, Bennetts won by one over George Bell.
 Later in March, he captained Moore Park's team at the Eric Apperly Golf Shield.
 Bennetts led Moore Park to its first victory in the event.
-In May, he began play at the City of Sydney Open, a professional event.
-He opened with a 73 (+2), the leading amateur score, to put him four back of the lead.
 In July, he was selected to play the Carnarvon Cup again.
 Bennetts shot a 73 (+2) to win the cup.
 In November, he played the two-round Champion of Champions tournament at Ryde-Parramatta.
 Bennetts tied Peter Lungham at the end of regulation at two-over-par 144.
 The two played an 18-hole playoff to determine the champion.
 In the playoff, Bennetts recorded five birdies on the front nine on the way to a 32 (−4) and a seven stroke lead.
 He eventually won it by six, 68 to 74.
 He became the first golf to win the New South Wales Junior Championship and Champions of Champions in the same year.